- Why should I choose Ryerson?

 Third, you may be offered a paid Research Assistant position, helping one of our faculty members with his or her research project.

-Finally, you should seriously consider applying for external scholarship to support your studies, including the Social Sciences and Humanities Research Council of Canada and the Ontario Graduate Scholarship.
+Finally, you should seriously consider applying for external scholarships to support your studies, including the Social Sciences and Humanities Research Council of Canada and the Ontario Graduate Scholarship.
 If you qualify for one of these awards, we’ll also help you apply for it in the fall of your first year to help fund your second year with us.

 - What is TA and GA work?
 How much does it pay?